microsoft/terminal/doc/specs/spec-template.md

 ## Potential Issues

-[comment]: # What are some of the things that might cause problems with the fixes/features proposed herein?
+[comment]: # What are some of the things that might cause problems with the fixes/features proposed?
 Consider how the user might be negatively impacted.

 ## Future considerations